CIA activities in the Soviet Union: Intelligence analysis

 While the 1953 survey said that there was little knowledge about thinking inside the Kremlin, a 1954 NIE on soviet strategy stated substantial confidence in the stability of the Soviet government under its new leadership Joseph Stalin had died in March 1953.
 China was described as more of an ally than a satellite.

 Economic growth was seen to be slowing, with agriculture the weakest component.
 The overall size of the military was expected to stay the same, but to improve in efficiency with greater numbers of nuclear weapons, missiles, and jet aircraft.
 The level of training, especially for strategic mobility, was considered weak.

 It was expected that both the Soviets and Chinese would avoid general war, unless critical interests were at stake.
 They will, however, put great emphasis on weakening and destabilizing non-Communist nations, and reducing those states' commitment to the West.
 Slowing German and Japanese rearmament is a priority, while they rearm the satellites.

 They will consider supporting anticolonialist and nationalist movements.
 The Intelligence Community believes their area of greatest interest will be Southeast Asia, although they probably will not insert Chinese Communist regular troops.

 Covert action

 The US considered Guatemala, and the coup there, an important proxy engagement with the Soviet Union.
-CIA has declassified 5210 documents on Guatemala, which will need considerable analysis to understand how it fitted with the Cold War.
+The CIA has declassified 5210 documents on Guatemala.
+Analyzing these documents will be necessary to fully understand how the Guatemalan operation fit into the broader Cold War context.